getsentry/sentry-dotnet/samples/Sentry.Samples.OpenTelemetry.MongoDB/README.md

     .AddMongoDBInstrumentation() // <-- Adds the MongoDB OTel datasource
 ```

-## Configure the OpenTelemetry Trace Provider to send trace information to Sentry
+## 4. ConfigureOpenTelemetry to send traces to Sentry

 On the OpenTelemetry TraceProviderBuilder: